Kristina01111000/Drws_site/README.md

 - Connect the dr m listeners email to the GH site sign up
 - Connect the susan robbins listeners email to the GH site sign up
 - Won’t know podcast dates until they come out
-- See how to enforce only giving out 25 copies of the book to dr m listeners

 - Put logos of the podcasts next to the links on podcast page